rrnazario/rrnazario/README.md

 ## Hi all! 🤖

 - 👨🏻‍💻 Working with .NET Core and Javascript stuff.
-- ☁️  Certified Azure Cloud | C# Developer.
+- ☁️ Certified Azure Cloud
+- 💻 Certified C# Developer